GreenMountainPower/spring-cloud-netflix-microservices/README.md

 		</dependency>
 ```

-and add `@EnableFeignClients` to the Spring configuration class above and create and interface in `bus-service-client` module like so:
+and `@EnableFeignClients` annotation is added to the Spring configuration class above.
+An interace is created in `bus-service-client` module which is used to invoke the a service in `train-service-client`, like so:

 ```bash
 @FeignClient("train-service-client")